 I’ve done a lot of research and concluded that higher model, Celestion Ditton 66, will be able to deliver same character of the sound as Ditton 44 but with superior clarity.
 I wasn’t in rush to get these speakers but one day, universe reviled to me an opportunity and I became a lucky owner of these beautiful speakers.
 Ok, I had to spend 4 hours in the car to get them, and the enclosures were in rather bad condition, but they were mine!
-I was informed that these Celestion Ditton 66 belonged to a HiFi shop in Cumbria (area in UK) and were used for many years as their reference speakers (this explained tatty enclosures and handle marks on the sides).
+I was informed that these Celestion Ditton 66 belonged to a HiFi shop in Cumbria (area in the UK) and were used for many years as their reference speakers.
+This explained tatty enclosures and handle marks on the sides.
 Well, at least I didn’t have to worry about running them in…

 Speakers were upgraded (more on it here) adhering to the factory specifications.
-Due to this, my views on performance of these speakers’ are based on listening to them after the upgrade.
+Due to this, my views on performance of these Celestion Ditton 66 speakers are based on listening to them after the upgrade.
 One may say that this is not right, but most of the original caps in the crossovers were nearly 20% out of specs, and therefore, speakers in the original condition did not sound how the manufacturers intended them to do.
 This basically means that my subjective views below refer to the sound that could be achieved with these speakers with a bit of work.
 You will not get the same sound if you buy them and leave them in ‘original’ out of spec condition.